Reducing our natural resource consumption

 First, we’ve invested in equipment that reduces usage.
 Over a number of years, we replaced more than 2,000 desktop printers, with centrally-located and energy-efficient multifunctional devices (MFDs), which can handle network printing, photocopying and scanning.
 We set them up so they default to double-sided printing, and our people can only print by swiping their security pass at the device.
 This eliminates unintentional printing, reduces toner use, and also improves data security.
 We lease the MFDs, too, so that the manufacturer can replace or upgrade components over time, without having to dispose of whole units.

-Additionally, the shift towards consuming information in digital format, is reducing the paper we use.
+Additionally, the shift towards consuming information in digital format is reducing the paper we use.
 We’ve invested in systems that make it easier for our people to access documents and to collaborate digitally.
 We’re also exploring how we can move to digital formats for more types of information - for our Annual Report, has only been available in an online format since 2015, and is specifically designed to be accessed on handheld devices.

 For several years, the office paper that we purchase has been 100% recycled, and we’ve sent all of our paper waste to be recycled.
 However, in 2016 we improved this arrangement, transitioning to a new supplier with a certified ‘closed-loop’ solution for paper.
-They collect and recycle our paper waste into new paper of a quality that we’re able to buy it back and use it in our MFDs.
-It means that our paper is recycled up seven times more than traditional paper recycling, using no virgin wood, and significantly less water and energy than other recycled office paper.
+They collect and recycle our paper waste into new paper of a quality that we’re able to buy back and use in our MFDs.
+It means that our paper is recycled up to seven times more than traditional paper recycling, using no virgin wood, and significantly less water and energy than other recycled office paper.

 Water